LBHackney-IT/bonuscalc-listener/BonusCalcListener/Readme.md

 * A subscription to get the SNS topic to send events to this application's queue.
 * A policy the will permit the SNS topic to send events to this application's queue.
 * A Parameter store parameter that will contain the arn of the created SQS queue.
 (This is then used by [`Serverless.yml`](#Serverlessyml).)

-**Notes:**

-* The DynamoDb database is not set up here.
-It is assumed that a listener is acting on an existing datastore that has already been created by a different application.
-As a result it is assumed that the DynamoDb database will already have been created elsewhere,
-* The `variable.tf` file for each environment defines the `project_name` variable.
-This must be updated to the appropriate project name.,

 ## CircleCi
 This is the same as that used by the base api template.